YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-04-18-ml-interview.markdown

     - The problem is divided into parts and solved individually and then combined.

 + What is linear in a generalized linear model?
 + What is bagging and boosting in machine learning?
+What are the differences?
   - Both are ensemble methods
++ What are the hyperparameters used in random forests?
 + What is selection bias?
   - Statistical error that causes a bias in the sampling portion of an experiment.
   - The error causes one  sampling group to be selected more often than other groups included in the experiment.